 Sponsor requirements for budget submissions vary widely.
 Some require line item detail while others, like the NIH Modular Budget or some Fellowship competitions, don’t require any detail at all.
 However, departments are advised to submit detail budgets at the time of submission so that school and university reviewers can ensure that the budget is compliant with Harvard policies and avoid the need for rebudgeting after an award has been made.

-The Excel budget template contains commonly used expense types and automatically calculates fringe and overhead rates.
+The Excel budget template, updated for the approved FY18 Fringe Rates, contains commonly used expense types and automatically calculates fringe and overhead rates.
 Internal budgets should be uploaded into GMAS with all new proposals.

 Budget Justification Guidelines